SpiceJet explores drone delivery service to expand logistics platform

 Listen to this article

+SpiceJet said that it is planning to introduce a drone delivery service to strategically expand its logistics platform.
+The said it will first target mid-mile drone deliveries while preparing for last-mile deliveries in the future.

+SpiceJet plans to introduce customised drones of different payloads including 0-5 kg, 5-10 kg, and 10-25 kg which have the potential to change India's supply chain capabilities thereby making it more resilient and sustainable.

-It plans to introduce customized drones of different payloads including 0-5 kg, 5-10 kg, and 10-25 kg which have the potential to change India's supply chain capabilities thereby making it more resilient and sustainable.
+SpiceJet plans to introduce customised drones of different payloads including 0-5 kg, 5-10 kg, and 10-25 kg which have the potential to change India's supply chain capabilities thereby making it more resilient and sustainable.

-The company has decided to first target mid-mile drone deliveries while preparing for last-mile deliveries in the future.

-Ajay Singh, Chairman and Managing Director, SpiceJet, said, "SpiceJet continues to innovate and experiment with new technologies and we hope to introduce our drone delivery services soon.
-By inducting drones in the supply chain, SpiceJet's logistics arm, SpiceXpress, will take a massive technological leap which will change the game for fast and cost-effective logistics in India."
+“SpiceJet continues to innovate and experiment with new technologies and we hope to introduce our drone delivery services soon.
+By inducting drones in the supply chain, SpiceJet's logistics arm, SpiceXpress, will take a massive technological leap which will change the game for fast and cost-effective logistics in India," said Ajay Singh, Chairman and Managing Director, SpiceJet.

 He further said that this will not just redefine the entire supply chain business but also offer a unique experience to the end consumer.